 I was contacted by Temu to be part of their affiliate ambassador program.
 They sent me $60 to shop on their website, and I got a pretty good haul of things.
 Everything from a dress to an eyelash curler.
-Then I actually went on to do several more orders from them to check out different things and see how the quality was.
-Not everything on there is worth buying!

 Are the lower priced products the real thing?

 Shopping on Temu is a bit of a gamble.
 It’s better than shopping on Wish, but worse than shopping on Amazon.
 I feel there may be some, “What I ordered, vs What I got,” posts coming soon.
-For example, I ordered the Bleam crystal hair remover on both Temu and Amazon.
+For example, I ordered the Bleame crystal hair remover on both Temu and Amazon.
 They came in similar boxes, the back looked the same, but upon close inspection there was a difference.

 So while you may find the same products at deeply discounted prices, they may also be much cheaper imitations of the real thing!
+While this doesn’t exactly make Temu a scam, it does make it less than trustworthy.

 If you find something at an insanely low price, just remember you will be getting something made with cheaper materials and it will probably not work as well as the real thing at the real price.

-How long do orders take to arrive?
+How long do Temu orders take to arrive?

 Most of my orders have arrived in about two weeks.
 One was late and they gave me a $5 credit!
 So when ordering on Temu, just expect it to take a long time to arrive.
 Don’t order anything you need in a hurry.
 Expect it to take a long time and you won’t be disappointed.

 The good part is that they keep you updated the whole way if you have texts activated on your phone.
 So you always know where your order is.
 One bad thing though, is that everything will come jammed in a plastic bag.
-Doesn’t matter what you order, it’s going to wrapped in a bag.
+Doesn’t matter what you order, it’s going to be wrapped in a bag.
 So sometimes delicate things get crushed.

 What is the clothing like?